Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 final end user API.
 Currently, SciPy provides no public interface for jitting, and here we reach into private implementation details of a SciPy object.

-With `pytorch`, the incantation reads
+With PyTorch, the incantation reads

 ```python
 evaluate_dynamo = torch.compile(fullgraph=True, dynamic=True)(evaluate_xp)